samucodesh/intro/docs/becoming-a-maintainer/issues-and-pull-requests.md

 Issues that haven't been worked on for months are considered stale.
 Sometimes, you might be interested in resurrecting this issue and making it a higher-priority item.
 If that is the case, then go through the normal triage process and add the appropriate labels.

-But other times, you might realize this is an issue that you prefer not to work on.
+Other times, you might realize this is an issue that you prefer not to work on.
 If that is the case, go ahead and close it for good.
 Some maintainers automate this process using actions like [Close Stale Issues and PRs](https://github.com/actions/stale).

 ## Pull Requests Reviews